pmetzger/simh-docs/docs/simh_swre.md

 run.

-A UNIX command script to assemble an SPS deck painlessly is in "sps".
-To use the script, enter "sps programname".
+A UNIX command script to assemble an SPS deck painlessly is in `sps`.
+To use the script, enter `sps programname`.
 The script creates `programname.lst` for the listing and `programname.obj` for the object deck.
 Windows users are out of luck, for now.